liadraz/SimpleRateLimiter/readme.md

 - Prevents bursts near the reset times
 - Requests are more scattered during the day
 - More flexible as it doesn't reset at fixed intervals
-- More precise in allowing rate limits based on the actual time of actions.
+- More precise allowing rate limits based on the actual time of actions.
 - No starvation problem

 *Cons*
 - Complex implementation
-- Use more memory to track all timestamps (even the rejected).
+- Use more memory to track all timestamps.
 - Handles timestamps for each execution.

 #### Absolute